The goal of any privileged access management

 Does it provide tamper-proof logging?

-PowerBroker for Unix & Linux provides all authorization and logging functions from a centralized, high-availability infrastructure with no local caching of policy information to prevent any tampering by savvy administrators.
+provides all authorization and logging functions from a centralized, high-availability infrastructure with no local caching of policy information to prevent any tampering by savvy administrators.
 This applies to authorized activities, as well as session logs which are streamed live to log servers beyond the reach of privileged users.
 Competitive products, however, cache policy information and session logs on remote servers and move them to a remote storage location when sessions complete; this makes it possible for privileged users to remove, or tamper with these logs.

 How flexible is the policy language?